Is it correct that scuba diving is one of the best things to do on Kuramathi and that I would be crazy to miss out on this wonderful experience?

 The Hammerhead Shark Point dive is an early morning blue water deep dive (30m) for Advanced divers or those with deep dive training.
-There is the possibility to do the dive at least four times a week at 6am presently on Tuesday, Wednesday, Saturday and Sunday.
+There is the possibility to do the dive at least three times a week at 6am, presently on Tuesdays, Fridays and Sundays.
 The dive site is only 8 minutes boat ride from Kuramathi and is one of the few remaining places in the world where you can see these magnificent animals.
 It is a spectacular dive if you see the hammerheads and if you are unlucky and do not see any, most divers still find this dive a fascinating experience and you may see other large blue water species (mantas, sailfish, other sharks etc.).
 The dive costs the same as any other dive.
 Divers without the required training can do it here if they wish.

 Can I learn to dive on Kuramathi?

 Of course.
 Kuramathi is an excellent place to learn to dive with its spectacular marine life, warm water and good visibility.
 We teach hundreds of people to dive every year.
-As a first experience, we offer Discover Scuba Diving which is a 2.5 hour course for the complete beginner which will give you the opportunity to try diving with an instructor and includes a shallow dive in the lagoon.
-After this initial course, you have many possibilities and many people go on and complete the PADI Scuba Diver or the PADI/SSI Open Water Diver certification.
+As a first experience, we offer Discover Scuba Diving or Try Scuba is a 2 hour course for the complete beginner which will give you the opportunity to try diving with an instructor and includes a shallow dive in the lagoon.
+After this initial course, you have many possibilities and many people go on and complete the PADI/SSI Scuba Diver or the PADI/SSI Open Water Diver certification.